AppsFlyerSDK/appsflyer-unreal-plugin/docs/Guides.md

 </application>
 ```

-4. Same nodes could be used (as in iOS) for Android under the relevant blueprint (no API call).
+4. Same nodes could be used (as in iOS) for Android under the relevant blueprint (no API call needed).

  <img src="./ScreenShots/nodeEvents.png"  width="1100">